Federación de Servicios Privados del Sindicato Comisiones Obreras v Tyco Integrated Security SL and anorPosted In: Case Law

 Legal BodyCourt of Justice EU (CJEU/ECJ)

-Type of Claim / JurisdictionContracts of Employment, Working Time and Leave, A-Typical Working
+Type of Claim / JurisdictionContracts of Employment, Working Time, A-Typical Working

 Working Time and Travel – Are Workers to be Paid for Travelling to and from Work?